FahadUrRehman07/ds_Salary_proj/README.md

 ## Data Science Salary Estimator: Project-Overview
-* Created a tool that estimates data science [MAE ~ 11k] to helo data scientists to negotiate their income when they get a job.
+* Created a tool that estimates data science [MAE ~ 11k] to help data scientists to negotiate their income when they get a job.
-*  Scraped over 1000 job descriptions from glassdoor using Python and Selenium
+*  Scraped over 1000 job descriptions from glassdoor using Python and Selenium.
+*  Engineered features from the text of each job description to quantify the value companies put on python, excel, aws and spark.
+*  Optimized Linear, Lasoo and Random Forest Regression using GridSearchCV to reach the best model.
+*  Built a client facing API using Flask

 ## 📦 Packages